-Some musical instruments produce sound from vibrating strings, others from vibrating reeds, and still others from resonating columns of air.
+Some musical instruments produce sound from vibrating strings, others from vibrating reeds, and still others from resonating columns or cavities of air.
 In this science project, you will study a simple example of the latter type of instrument: a narrow-necked bottle partially filled with water.

 How do musical instruments make the sounds that they do?
 All sound is made by vibrations.
 The vibrations push and pull on air molecules, changing the air pressure around them.
 The pushes cause a local compression of the air (increase in air pressure), and the pulls cause a local rarefaction of the air (decrease in air pressure).
 The compressions and rarefactions are rapidly transmitted through the air from the original source as a wave making sound and are commonly called a sound wave.
 In summary, sound itself is a wave, a pattern, of changing air pressures.

 The top part of Figure 1, below, represents the compressions (darker areas, increases in pressure) and rarefactions (lighter areas, decreases in pressure) of a pure-tone (i.e., single-frequency) sound wave traveling in air.
 If you measured the changes in pressure and graphed the results, you could see how pressure changes over time, as shown in the bottom of Figure 1, below.
 The peaks in the graph correspond to the compressions and the troughs correspond to the rarefactions.

 Sound waves move in a pattern of high density and low density air molecules as they approach a detector.
 The detector can sense where the air is high pressure and low pressure and sends the data to a monitor produces a graph of the sound waves as pressure over time.
 The graph has high peaks when the air molecules are moving closely together and dips in low troughs when the air molecules are spaced further apart.